 Want to know more?
 Of course you do!

 Oh yeah, have I mentioned that Southwest now flies to 15 destinations throughout Mexico and the Caribbean?
 It’s true!
 You can now use your points to book free flights for your entire family to places like Jamaica, Costa Rica, Belize, and Aruba.
 That’s pretty sweet, especially if you’re a beach bum like me.
-As of 2019, Southwest has also began their long anticipated service to Hawaii.
+In 2019, Southwest also began their long anticipated service to Hawaii.

 A Quick Overview of Southwest Business Credit Cards